gerritnowald/budget_book/README.md

 For this, a console user interface is available, `budget_book/transaction_editor.py`, see also this blog post:
 https://gerritnowald.wordpress.com/2024/02/26/creating-a-command-line-interface-with-python/
 On Windows, it can be started using `budget_book/Windows_start_transaction_editor.bat`.
+Running `budget_book/transaction_importer.py` also runs the console user interface after downloading and classifying new transactions.

 The console user interface can also be used to split transactions, e.g. for cash withdrawal at the supermarket.

 ## spendings report